 We believe our reputation for operational excellence is widely recognized by our clients and is an important competitive advantage.
 We use Six Sigma, a data-driven methodology for eliminating defects in any process, to identify process inefficiencies and improve productivity in client and support processes.
 We also deliver continued process enhancements by soliciting and implementing process improvements from employees and through our proprietary software tools.
 As part of our commitment to quality, we have been awarded an ISO 9001:2000 certification for quality assurance and a BS7799 certification for information security, demonstrating our high standards for quality and information security.
-We have also received an OHSAS 18001 certification for all of our facilities in Noida and Pune recognizing our safety and health management practices.
-We believe our OHSAS 18001 certification demonstrates to our clients and employees our concern for the occupational health and safety of our employees.
+We have also been certified by the COPC in BPO, collection services and certain customer services (electronic transactions) for our Noida operations.
+We also received an OHSAS 18001 certification for all of our facilities in Noida and Pune recognizing our safety and health management practices.